 “I am a born optimist!”

 Sue Gibbs is amongst others professor of Skin and Mucosa Regenerative Medicine and Head of the Skin Lab at the Amsterdam UMC.
 Gibbs is both positive and nuanced when it comes to a future in which medical research is animal-free.
-Further reading
+Interview Sue Gibbs

 Foto Henriëtte Bout